SmileiPIC/Smilei/doc/Sphinx/radiation_loss.rst

   \frac{4 \nu \left( 3 \nu \chi\right)^2 }{\left( 2 + 3 \nu \chi \right)^4}K_{2/3}(\nu) \right]}\,.

-Regimes & models of radiation reaction
+Regimes of radiation reaction
-""""""""""""""""""""""""""""""""""""""

-**Classical radiation reaction** :math:`\chi \ll 1`
+"""""""""""""""""""""""""""""

+Recall here the

+**For arbitrary values of the electron quantum parameter** :math:`\chi`

+The model of high-energy photon emission described above is generic, and apply for any value of the electron quantum parameter** :math:`\chi` (of course as long as the assumptions listed above hold!).
+In particular, it gives a correct description of high-energy photon emission and its back-reaction on the particle (electron or positron) dynamics in the quantum regime :math:`\chi \gtrsim 1`.
+In this regime, photons with energies of the order of the energy of the emitting particle can be produced.
+As a result, the particle energy/velocity can exhibit abrupt jumps, and the stochastic nature of high-energy photon emission is important.
+Under such conditions, a Monte-Carlo description of discrete high-energy photon emission (and their feedback on the radiating particle dynamics) is usually used (see [Timokhin2010]_, [Elkina2011]_, [Duclous2011]_, and [Lobet2013]_).

+In :program:`Smilei` the corresponding module is

-Quantum electrodynamics (QED) effects are negligible (classical regime).
+Quantum electrodynamics (QED) effects are negligible (classical regime) when :math:`\chi \ll 1`.
+Radiation reaction follows from the cummulative effect of incoherent photon emission.
-Radiation reaction can be treated as a continuous friction force acting on the particles.
+It can be treated as a continuous friction force acting on the particles.
 Several models for the radiation friction force have been proposed (see [DiPiazza2012]_).
 The ones used in :program:`Smilei` are based on the Landau-Lifshitz model [Landau1947]_ approximated for high Lorentz factors (:math:`\gamma \gg 1`).